aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/officemathrenderer/_index.md

 title: OfficeMathRenderer
 linktitle: OfficeMathRenderer
 second_title: Aspose.Words for Java API Reference
-description: Provides methods to render an individual  to a raster or vector image or to a Graphics object in Java.
+description: Provides methods to render an individual OfficeMath to a raster or vector image or to a Graphics object in Java.
 type: docs
-weight: 429
+weight: 430
 url: /java/com.aspose.words/officemathrenderer/
 ---